 Be sure to point out that the blood was to be from a lamb.
 Passover is foreshadowing symbol of what Jesus did on the cross.
 That is why he is called the "Lamb of God".

-Reference other times in the Bible when the passover feast is celebrated.
-Luke 2:41-52, Jesus' family was in Jerusalem to celebrate the passover feast when they realized he was not with them on the way home.
+Reference other times in the Bible when the Passover feast is celebrated.
+Luke 2:41-52, Jesus' family was in Jerusalem to celebrate the Passover feast when they realized he was not with them on the way home.
 They found Jesus in the temple.
-He was thought to be about 12, at this point; John 12:12-19, Jesus was going to Jerusalem to celebrate passover during the triumphal entry.
-He spent the passover with his disciples.
+He was thought to be about 12, at this point; John 12:12-19, Jesus was going to Jerusalem to celebrate Passover during the triumphal entry.
+He spent the Passover with his disciples.
 This is where he washed the disciples feet and taught them to serve others, just prior to his arrest.

 Have a sample of unleavened bread and regular yeast risen bread.
 Ask students to talk about the differences.